zadarastorage/zadara-terraform/Docker-Swarm-Portainer/README.md

 - terraform init
 - terraform plan
 - terraform apply
+Now the customer can reach the portioner guide via http://manager-ip:9000

 ## Details
 - connect.tf define the general connection to the defined zCloud environment.